 CHARGING AND REMISSIONS POLICY

-Reviewed: January 2020
+Reviewed: January 2022

 Introduction

 The purpose of the policy is to ensure that there is clarity over those items which Laughton Community Primary School and Firle Church of England Primary School will provide free of charge and for those items where there may be a charge.

 This policy statement has been drawn up by The Oak Tree Federation in line with the Local Authority and DFE guidance in accordance with the requirement of Section 449-462 of the Education Act 1996.
 The policy will be effective from 1 April 1996 and applicable to all registered pupils in maintained schools and tutorial units in East Sussex and complements the school's prospectus and lettings policy.

 Definition

-The school day at Firle C of E is defined as: 9:00-3.15 pm The midday break does not form part of the school day.
+The school day at Laughton CP is defined as: 8.45-3.00pm.
+The school day at Firle C of E is defined as: 9:00-3.15pm The midday break does not form part of the school day.

 Responsibilities

-The Head teachers will ensure that staff are familiar with and correctly apply the policy.
+The Head teachers will ensure that staff are familiar with and correctly apply the

+policy.